 Travelling With Your Pet Post-Brexit

-We wanted to update you on the latest guidance relating to Pet Passports and travelling with your pet following Brexit.
+We wanted to update you on the latest guidance relating to Pet Passports and travelling with your pet cat dog or ferret following Brexit.

-If your pet currently holds an EU Pet Passport, or you are looking to travel with your pet and return into the UK after 31st October 2019, we would advise you to consider a Rabies Serology Blood Test with a health certificate.
+If your pet currently holds an EU Pet Passport, or you are looking to travel with your pet and return into the UK after 31st October 2019, the UK Government is advising that you will require a Rabies Serology Blood Test with a health certificate.

 This takes into account the extension that the EU has granted the UK, though if a deal is made beforehand, or a further extension is granted, then this date may change.

 A ‘No Deal’ Brexit and How it will Affect Travelling with your Pet

 The rules for taking your pet to any EU country will change if the UK leaves the EU with no deal and is treated as an unlisted country.
 If there’s no deal, pet passports issued in the UK may not be valid for travel to the EU.

 The advice of going to see your Official Veterinarian at least four months before travel still stands.
 To plan ahead for the worst case scenario of the UK not being granted third country status, you’ll need to take the following steps to make sure your pet can travel after 31st October 2019.

 So How Do I Holiday With My Pet?